 In contrast, if the final payment is significantly below market value the arrangement could be treated as HP, meaning that the vehicle is included in fixed assets.

 Tax follows the accounts, so where the arrangements are treated as operating leases the lease payments are deductible (subject to adjustment for high emissions cars).
 On the other hand, for vehicles capitalised as HP, the option to purchase means that the business can claim capital allowances.

-If your business is considering entering into a PCP arrangement please do get in touch with either myself or Corporate Tax Partner Robert Leggett and we will be happy to help you understand the accounts and tax position for your particular deal.
+If your business is considering entering into a PCP arrangement please do get in touch with either myself or Corporate Tax Partner Katie Varney and we will be happy to help you understand the accounts and tax position for your particular deal.